MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ContentFilterConfig.md

 # Set-ContentFilterConfig

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Set-ContentFilterConfig cmdlet to modify the content filter configuration on a computer that has the Edge Transport server role or the Hub Transport server role installed.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Set-ContentFilterConfig cmdlet to modify the content filter configuration on a Mailbox server or an Edge Transport server.